spyder-ide/spyder-docs/doc/panes/editor.rst

 Running code
 ============

-As previously mentioned, the Editor is the place where you easily manage your work.
-It allows you to create a new file or open an existing one.
-It also lets you run an entire file as well as certain lines or selections.
+The Editor lets you run an entire file as well as specific lines, selections or cells.

 As your code is running,

 * The :doc:`ipythonconsole` will display the results and errors when applicable